Chullora: Population

 Chullora is part of a contiguous area with no or very low population between the Inner West area to the east and the Greater Western Sydney area to the west, alongside neighbouring suburbs like Rookwood and Sydney Olympic Park.
-In the 2021 Australian census, Rookwood was reported as having a population of 14.
+In the 2021 census, it recorded a population of 14.

 Commercial area

 Chullora is essentially an industrial area with many factories and warehouses, including Tip Top Bakeries and the OfficeMax Sydney warehouse at the Chullora Business Park.
 Chullora also houses the printing plants for Sydney newspapers and magazines.
 Nine Entertainment print the Australian Financial Review, Sydney Morning Herald and The Sun-Herald and News Corp Australia prints The Australian, The Daily Telegraph and The Sunday Telegraph.
 Chullora was the home to the headquarters of Dick Smith Electronics before its closure.
 A Big Bicycle is located outside the Chullora Recycling Centre and is a roadside attraction.
-In 2011 Volkswagen Group Australia opened their new national head office on Muir Road, complete with a parts distribution centre.
+In 2011, Volkswagen Group Australia opened their new national head office on Muir Road, complete with a parts distribution centre.

 Chullora Market Place is a shopping centre on Waterloo Road in neighbouring Greenacre, but is named after Chullora.

-Chullora is home to the largest postal distribution centre in the Southern Hemisphere, the Australia Post bulk parcel lodgement centre.
-The number of packages processed here is so large that it is estimated that one in two packages delivered between any location in Australia, and one in ninety worldwide travel through Chullora.

 The Chullora Railway Workshops and Electric Carriage Workshops previously serviced and repaired suburban and inter-urban trains, although this has now been outsourced to the private sector.
 Chullora does not have its own railway station.
 The Chullora Bus Workshops serviced the bus fleet of the Urban Transit Authority and its predecessors from 1958 until 1989.

 Transport

-Hume Highway is the main road that runs to the south of Chullora.
+The Hume Highway is the main road that runs to the south of Chullora.
 To the south it is bound by Brunker Road.
 To the west it is bounded by Rookwood Road (A6).

 Although a large part of Chullora is taken up by railway infrastructure, these are exclusively used for freight, and there is no passenger rail station in or around the suburb.
-Transdev NSW and Punchbowl Bus Company provide frequent bus services for this region.
-The nearest railway station is Punchbowl railway station.
+Transit Systems operate bus services for this region.
+The nearest railway station is Punchbowl.

 Sport

-The local soccer team is the Central Sydney Wolves, with their homeground at Lockwood Park.
+The local football team is the Central Sydney Wolves, with their homeground at Lockwood Park.